Diverse Mini-Batch Selection in Reinforcement Learning for Efficient Chemical Exploration in de novo Drug Design: Diverse Mini-Batch Selection For RL

 \section{Diverse Mini-Batch Selection For RL}

-This work proposes a framework to tackle diverse mini-batch selection for reinforcement learning.
-We assume delayed rewards and that acquiring a sequence of states and actions is inexpensive compared to the evaluation.
-This is often true for real-world problems.
-Given a large set of online interactions, we wish to select a diverse mini-batch to evaluate and use these new experiences to update the parameters of our policy.
-We hypothesize that this affects the agent's exploration of the solution space.
-This technique can provide additional domain-specific exploration in combination with other popular exploration techniques, e.g., intrinsic motivation and entropy-maximization.
-The intuition is that learning from diverse experiences helps the agent to explore more effectively, given a fixed budget for evaluations to obtain rewards.
+We propose a framework to enhance exploration in reinforcement learning while reducing the number of interactions evaluated.
+We seek to generate more diverse solutions through reinforcement learning-based fine-tuning of a pre-trained generative model.
+In this paper, we focus on fine-tuning a chemical language model.
+We assume delayed rewards and that acquiring a sequence of states and actions is inexpensive compared to the evaluation, which is often true for real-world problems such as \textit{de novo} drug design.
+Given a large set of interactions, we seek to select a smaller, representative set to use for updating the parameters of our policy.
+We hypothesize that this affects the agent's exploration of the solution space, which is of vast importance in RL-based \textit{de novo} drug design, while overcoming the reward bottleneck by considering a fixed budget of evaluations.
+The intuition is that learning from diverse experiences helps the agent to explore more effectively.

-We suggest enforcing diversity among the selected interactions to improve the efficiency of the exploration.
-For this purpose, we propose a diverse mini-batch selection framework for reinforcement learning, see \cref{alg:framework}.
-Here, the focus is on trajectories of actions, i.e., an interaction corresponds to a trajectory.
-However, the framework can easily be extended beyond trajectories.
+Therefore, we suggest enforcing diversity among the selected interactions to improve the efficiency of the exploration.
+For this purpose, we propose a diverse mini-batch selection framework for reinforcement learning, which is illustrated in \cref{alg:framework}.
+Here, we focus on trajectories of actions, i.e., an interaction corresponds to a trajectory, which we use as a more general notion of an episode.
+However, the framework can easily be extended beyond trajectories/episodes.
+In the \textit{de novo} drug design problem that we consider, an episode corresponds to a fully generated molecule, since each action in the episode corresponds to adding a character in the SMILES representation.
+Also, we consider policy-based RL, where we directly learn a policy $\pi_\theta$ with policy parameters $\theta$, but the suggested framework can also be applied to value-based RL algorithms, e.g., by diverse mini-batch selection from the replay buffer.